lmfit/lmfit-py/_sources/model.rst.txt

 function you are modeling:

 independent variable
-    a function argument that is not a parameter or otherwise part of the model, and that will be required to be explicitly provided as a keyword argument for each fit with :meth:`Model.fit` or evaluation with :meth:`Model.eval`.
+    A function argument that is not a parameter or otherwise part of the model, and that will be required to be explicitly provided as a keyword argument for each fit with :meth:`Model.fit` or evaluation with :meth:`Model.eval`.